-All aid disbursements are handled through the Bursar's/Cashier's Office.
+All aid disbursements are handled through Student Business Services.
 Funds, where appropriate, will be applied directly to your tuition/fees, book advance, and other related college charges.
 If your financial aid is not sufficient to cover your tuition and fees, you must pay the difference.
 Payment plans may be available to students who do not have sufficient aid to cover all charges by the due date.
-Please check with the Bursar's/Cashier's Office, (480) 423-6148 for more information.
+Please check with Student Business Services, (480) 423-6148 for more information.
 All remaining tuition and fees for the semester must be paid by the appropriate tuition and fee payment deadline.
 You must be registered in ALL credits by the end of the add/drop period each semester.

-Loan borrowers are required by the government to complete an entrance counseling session and Direct Loan Master Promissory Note (MPN) before loan funds can be disbursed.
+First time SCC loan borrowers are required by the government to complete an entrance counseling session and Direct Loan Master Promissory Note (MPN) before loan funds can be disbursed.
 The first disbursement of loan funds may be delayed if student is enrolled in late starting/modular classes.
 Loans have multiple disbursements, academic year loans for Fall and Spring semester are disbursed in two equal payments at the beginning of each semester.
 Fall semester only, or Spring semester only loans are disbursed in two equal payments; one at the beginning of the semester, and a second at the mid-point.
 Also note that the date indicated on the MPN is not the actual disbursement date to the student.
 You must be enrolled in at least 6 credits at SCC to receive loan.
 First year, first time SCC borrowers are subject to a Federal 30 Day Delayed Disbursement during their first semester of enrollment.